aimersheng/actformer/README.md

-ACTFormer: A Transformer Network with Attention and Convolutional Synergy for Remote Sensing Scene Classification 📌 论文状态：该论文目前正在审稿中。
+# ACTFormer: A Transformer Network with Attention and Convolutional Synergy for Remote Sensing Scene Classification
-📦 代码释放计划：我们将在论文被接受后，公开完整代码。

-敬请期待！
+📌 Paper Status: This paper is currently under review.
+📦 Code Release: The full code will be released upon acceptance of the paper.

+Stay tuned!